-The driver's side control panel is equipped with switches to open or close the both front windows.
+The driver's side control panel is equipped with switches to open or close the front and rear passenger windows.

 To open a window, push the switch and hold it down.
 To close a window, pull the switch and hold it up.
 To stop the opening or closing function at any time, simply release the switch.